 In this study, craft beer consumption provides us a context with divergent characteristics, which is also interesting from an entrepreneurial point of view.
 Firstly, niche markets dominated by entrepreneurs are putting the giants under pressure by challenging the existing rules of the markets.
 Furthermore, craft beer consumption links to a prevailing contemporary consumption culture in which consumers are demanding authentic, craft products and appreciating small business-based products and services.
 Last, craft beer consumption is social in nature, as the consumption situation is often shared and interactional, which also enables consumers to seek and find unique experiences.

 We conducted the interviews in the craft brewery and selected the participants by using convenience sampling (Patton, 2002).
 We chose this approach because of the ease of their availability, but also to be able to talk to consumers in the authentic consumer environment.
-To conduct interviews we visited four craft breweries and based on voluntary participation formed groups in which we discussed of meanings of consumption and values behind craft-beer consumption.
+To conduct interviews we visited four craft breweries and based on voluntary participation formed groups in which we discussed meanings of consumption and values behind craft-beer consumption.
 Groups consisted of 2-6 members each, both male and female participants.
-Altogether six of participants were members of a beer society and eight had no membership of any beer societies.
+Altogether six of the participants were members of a beer society and eight had no membership of any beer societies.
 Their common feature, thus, was their enthusiasm and a long-term interest in craft beers (Table 1).
 In this kind of social setting we were also aware of group effect, and to increase the openness and honesty we conducted in addition to group discussions also individual discussions with group members.
 This kind of data gathering method is not uncommon within consumer studies: Hackley (2007) observed narratives constructed by a single respondent, Sitz (2008) conducted nine in-depth interviews with shoppers, and Roper and colleagues (2012) used luxury discourses from eight participants.

 Insert Table 1 about here